tchoi8/dating/README.md

 Put a bowtie on your dick
 ....

-and it continued.
+and it continues.

-At that point I worry if it will be like this throughtout the whole date.
+At this point I worry if it will be like this throughtout the whole date.
 I get worried and consider hiding my identity.
 I write to Michael and Lauren that I am going out now.

-It got some time to get used to the realization that the sound around you are constantly broadcasted.
-I took the J train into Manhattan.
-I kept asking simple questions.
+It takes some time to get used to the realization that the sound around you are constantly broadcasted.
+I take the J train into Manhattan.
+I keep asking simple questions.
 "Please help me find a restaurant near L.E.S or Soho".
 I get some messages and suggestions but nothing substantial.
-As it was getting closer to 6pm, the announced time for the performance, I get more responses.
+As it gets closer to 6pm, the announced time for the performance, I get more responses.
 I arrive in Bowery station twenty minutes before the date.
 I walk up the street and pass by the New Museum.
 I look into the glass door, try to see if I can find my date waiting there.
 I remember I am supposed to meet her in a diner next door.
 I still have fifteen minutes.
 I go to the grocery store and find some flowers.
 I didn't know if I should get a flower for her, or something else.
 Kyle said most girls like flowers, so I go with his advise.
 I ask Crowd Pilot.

 "I am going on a blind date.
 Should I get a tulip or lilac for her?"

 In less than a minute, I get a dozen advises that lean toward tulip.
-I ask Crowd Pilot again.
+I ask Crowdpilot again.

 "Red or White tulip?"

-This time, I get a mixed advises on both ends.
+This time, I get mixed advice on both ends.
 I get a pink tulip to make everyone happy.
-As I check out at the counter, I keep talking to the app, because some pilots would respond to my questions.
-The delay between audio and advise was less than 30 seconds, but it was clear what they were reacting to.
+As I check out at the counter, I keep talking to the app, because some pilots will respond to my questions.
+The delay between audio and advise is less than 30 seconds, but it is clear what they were reacting to.

 I walk to the diner and ask for a table reserved for Michael, or Rhizome.
 They don't know and can't find it.
-In few minutes they find the reservation and guide me to the back of the restaurant.
+After a few minutes they find the reservation and guide me to the back of the restaurant.
 I hang my coat and drink a sip of water.
 A waiter comes by, smiling and asking if I'm nervous before a big date.
 I said yes, and he gives me a fist bump.
 It feels like this guy must know I'm on Crowd Pilot and he is an agent sent by the pilots.

-I forgot to bring my phone, so I only have Lauren't phone.
+I forgot to bring my phone, so I only have Lauren's phone.
 Her friends keep texting to her about the project.
 I see the project getting retweeted by familiar people.
 Oh boy, it feels like I'm going on stage, all alone in this diner.

 Date on Crowd Pilot
 ---